frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.encounter
 - Type: `table` · Rows: `29` · Size: `80.00 KB`

-> This table acts as a central record for patient-provider interactions within a healthcare setting, storing details for each visit or encounter.
-It documents who the patient was, which provider they saw, where the encounter took place, and on what date.
-This table links patients, providers, and healthcare organizations together for a specific event and serves as the foundational record for subsequent activities, such as medical billing, as indicated by its relationship with claim lines.
-The presence of 'encounter_type' and 'status' fields suggests it supports a structured workflow for managing different kinds of patient visits from scheduling through completion.
+> This table stores records of patient encounters, representing specific interactions between a patient and a healthcare provider.
+It acts as a central event log, connecting the patient, the provider who saw them, and the organization where the visit occurred.
+This encounter information is then used as the basis for creating individual billing items on a medical claim.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |